 If you have any specific questions or out of the ordinary applications, leave a comment below or contact us and we’ll try to help you make the right choice.

 I started off painting my own cabinets, and they looked like it.
-To save you from that fate, I’ve decided to write down the step-by-step process we’ve honed over the last 3 years if you want to try on your own.
+To save you from that fate, I’ve decided to write down the step-by-step process we’ve honed since 2014 if you want to try it on your own.